 Planning a Visit

 Gion Sho sits on Gionmachi Minamigawa in Higashiyama Ward, the address that puts it within walking distance of Yasaka Shrine and the Hanamikoji pedestrian lane.
 Arriving on foot from either Gion-Shijo Station or Kawaramachi Station takes roughly ten minutes and allows for the full effect of the neighbourhood's architecture to frame the approach.
 Given the density of dining options in Gion and the area's strong pull for evening visitors, booking ahead is advisable rather than optional.
 Evenings in this part of the city fill quickly, particularly during cherry blossom season in late March and early April and during the autumn foliage period in November, both of which bring significant visitor numbers to Higashiyama Ward.
-Specific hours, pricing, and reservation methods are leading confirmed directly with the venue before visiting.
+Hours are 6 to 11:30 PM daily, reservations are essential, and the dress code is smart casual.

 The Quick Read